QUASI-DEV/www/md/faq.md

 ## The Ethereum Computer

+For the full proposal on the Ethereum computer, please refer to the [Proposal by Slock.it UG](https://download.slock.it/public/DAO/proposal_slockit_mar2016.pdf) to the DAO.

 ### What exactly is the "Ethereum Computer"?

 The "Ethereum Computer" is a consumer electronics product Slock.it UG looks forward to develop on behalf of the DAO.
 The Ethereum Computer is a small, preconfigured consumer electronic device running an optimized Ethereum blockchain node and a series of decentralized applications.